Tag Archives: Ezekiel

 I use the daily Bible reading schedule from “The Bible.net” for my daily Bible reading.

-August 27, 2023 Bible Study — Listen and Obey the Words God Gives Us to Speak to Others Before We Speak Them
+August 27, 2024 Bible Study — God Gives Us a Message to Speak, But We Must Internalize That Message Before We Speak It

 Today, I am reading and commenting on Ezekiel 1-4.